-The proposed 2018 territorial catch and allocation limit action complies with the provisions of the APA.
-In developing the proposed specifications and AM recommendations, the Council held public meetings, provided opportunities for the public to comment on the proposed methods, specifications and recommendations, and the Council considered comments from the public and advisory bodies in making its recommendation.
+Territorial catch and allocation limit actions comply with the provisions of the APA.
+In developing annual specifications and AM recommendations, the Council holds public meetings, provides opportunities for the public to comment on the proposed methods, specifications and recommendations, and the Council considers comments from the public and advisory bodies in making its recommendations.

-On August 8, 2018, NMFS published the proposed territorial bigeye tuna catch and allocation specifications, and requested public review and comments on the proposed specification.
-The proposed specification was accompanied by a draft EA dated July 20, 2018 (83 FR 39037).
-The comment period ended August 23, 2018.
-NMFS received comments from the fishing industry on the proposed specifications and on the draft EA.
+On June 6, 2019, NMFS published the proposed 2019 territorial bigeye tuna catch and allocation limits, and requested public review and comments on the proposed specification and draft EA dated May 20, 2019 (84 FR 26394).
+The comment period ended June 21, 2019.
+NMFS received one comment on the draft EA, which resulted in a technical correction, and comments from the public on the 2019 specifications.
 NMFS considered public comments in finalizing the EA and in making its decision on the proposed action, and responds to comments in the final specification.

-Because this rule relieves a restriction, it is not subject to the 30-day delayed effectiveness provision of the APA pursuant to 5 U.S.C.
-553(d)(1).
-This rule allows U.S. vessels identified in a valid specified fishing agreement to resume fishing in the western and central Pacific Ocean (WCPO) if and when NMFS closes the longline fishery for bigeye tuna.
-On July 18, 2018, through a separate action, NMFS established the 2018 limit of 3,554 t of bigeye tuna caught by U.S. longline fisheries in the WCPO (83 FR 33851).
-When NMFS projects that the fishery will reach the limit, NMFS must close the fishery for bigeye tuna in the WCPO.
-Regulations at 50 CFR 665.819 require NMFS to begin attributing longline caught bigeye tuna to the U.S. territory to which a fishing agreement applies seven days before the date NMFS projects the fishery will reach the WCPO U.S bigeye tuna limit, or upon the effective date of the agreement, whichever is later.
-Based on longline catch records to date, NMFS projects the fishery will reach the current 3,554 t limit of WCPO bigeye tuna in early November 2018.
+This rule it is not subject to the 30-day delayed effectiveness provision of the APA pursuant to 5 U.S.C.
+553(d)(1) because it is a substantive rule that relieves a restriction.
+This rule allows U.S. vessels identified in a valid specified fishing agreement to resume fishing in the western and central Pacific Ocean (WCPO) if and when NMFS closes the longline fishery for bigeye tuna, both there and possibly in the eastern Pacific Ocean (EPO).
+Consistent with Conservation and Management Measure (CMM) 2018-01 adopted by the Western and Central Pacific Fisheries Commission (WCPFC) at its December 2018 meeting, the bigeve tuna catch limit applicable to U.S. longline fisheries in the western and central Pacific Ocean in 2019-2020 is 3,554 t.
+When NMFS projects the limit will be reached, NMFS must close the fishery for bigeve tuna in the WCPO.
+Regulations at 50 CFR 665.819 require NMFS to begin attributing longline caught bigeve tuna to the U.S. territory to which a fishing agreement applies seven days before the date NMFS projects the fishery will reach the WCPO U.S bigeve tuna limit, or upon the effective date of the agreement, whichever is later.
+Based on longline catch records to date, NMFS projects the current 3,554 t limit of WCPO bigeye tuna will be reached on August 29, 2019.
+This projected date is subject to change, and the projected date throughout 2019 has continued to fall earlier in the year as the fishing year progresses.
 If the effectiveness of this final rule is delayed past the date the WCPO bigeve tuna limit is reached, NMFS would be required to publish a temporary rule that restricts the Hawaii-based longline fishery for WCPO bigeye tuna until this final rule is effective.
 After the effective date, NMFS would remove the restrictions for U.S. vessels identified in a valid specified fishing agreement with a U.S. territory.
-By implementing this rule immediately, it allows the Hawaii longline fishery to continue fishing without the uncertainty or disruption of a potential closure.
+By implementing this rule immediately, it allows the fishery to continue fishing without the uncertainty or disruption of a potential closure.